Aharon Kapitulnik

-Aharon Kapitulnik (born 1953) is an Israeli-American experimental condensed matter physicist working at Stanford University.
+Aharon Kapitulnik (Hebrew: אהרון קפיטולניק; born 1953) is an Israeli-American experimental condensed matter physicist working at Stanford University.
 He is known primarily for his work on strongly correlated electron systems, low dimensional electronic systems, unconventional superconductors, topological superconductors, superconductivity and magnetism, transport in bad metals and precision measurements.

-Education and Career
+Education and career

 Kapitulnik studied physics at Tel Aviv University in Israel (BA 1978, PhD 1983).
 After completing his doctoral studies under supervision of Guy Deutscher on the physics of disorder he moved to United States to work on polymers as a postdoc scholar in the group of Alan Heeger at UC Santa Barbara.
 In 1985 he joined the faculty of the Department of Applied Physics of Stanford University where he became a Professor Applied Physics and Physics in 1994.

-At Stanford Kapitulnik formed a close collaboration with Theodore Geballe and Malcolm Beasley which is known collectively as the "KGB group".
+At Stanford, Kapitulnik formed a close collaboration with Theodore Geballe and Malcolm Beasley known collectively as the "KGB group".
 Many of its graduates went on to establish successful academic careers in US and around the world.